 The reporting requirements in Chapter 3 set out the type of environmental and social information that should be reported in mainstream reports for investors.
 The requirements are based on existing reporting provisions and on CDSB's input where there are gaps in those provisions.
-The requirements appear in emphasised text and are summarised in Chapter 3, Section 1; all other text represents guidance and explanatory material.
+The requirements appear in bold text; all other text represents guidance and explanatory material.

-The CDSB Framework acknowledges that there will be degrees to which organisations will conform with the requirements, depending on various factors including how much they can or need to report following application of the relevance and materiality guiding principle (Principle 1), the thresholds prescribed by regulators and the availability and/or reliability of information.
+The CDSB Framework acknowledges that there will be degrees to which organisations will conform with the requirements, depending on various factors including how much they can or need to report following application of the relevance and materiality guiding principle (Chapter 2, Principle 1), the thresholds prescribed by regulators and the availability and/or reliability of information.
 When providing their statement of conformance (REQ-11), organisations should identify those requirements with which it has not been possible to conform.